vertueux/smov/README.md

 }

 void TemplateState::on_loop() {
-  // This will called every 500ms (But you
+  // This will is every 500ms (But you
   // can change the timeout at DECLARE_STATE_NODE_CLASS).
 }